SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20220624.md

 TESS Plans and SPD funding – Will is working with Dale Gary to arrange a time for a SunPy workshop/town hall.
 Timing is still TBD.
 SPD funds will be used to purchase refreshments during the workshop.

 ### ROSES SunPy Project Update
 Will Barnes has started part time and will increase his share of time next year.
-Stuart’s funding is held up in getting the sub-award NumFocus.
+Stuart's funding is held up in getting the sub-award NumFocus.
 Different people are working on the various components of the project - infrastructure, coordinates, dask, community training.

 ### Governance Changes
 There has been an increasing disconnect between board members and active developers.
 Stuart has recently participated in a lot of governance discussions within the AstroPy project.

 The AstroPy experience - they started with an internal four-person committee.
-This wasn’t sufficiently formal to be funded directly by NSF.
+This wasn't sufficiently formal to be funded directly by NSF.
 They have gone about setting up a framework with an advisory board and voting contributors.

 Four aspects of governance:
 * Financial oversight and documentation